 Station post insulators are indispensable for apparatus installed at HV substations.
 Porcelain and glass designs are the classical technologies applied for more than a century and these are already well established and standardized in testing as well as in selection process.
 However, application of composite station post insulators has begun to grow steadily.
-This edited 2019 contribution to INMR by Dr. Jens Seifert of Reinhausen Power Composites, who also serves as Chairman of IEC TC 36 Insulators and Convener of CIGRE Working Groups D1.58 and D1.59, reviewed the state-of-the-art of all technologies as well as related standards and predicted which applications favor selection of composite station posts.
+This recent contribution to INMR by Dr. Jens Seifert of Reinhausen Power Composites, who also serves as Chairman of IEC TC 36 Insulators and Convener of CIGRE Working Groups D1.58 and D1.59, reviewed the state-of-the-art of all technologies as well as related standards and predicted which applications will favor selection of composite station posts in the future.

 Alternative Types of Station Posts